 As you wander you begin to understand the uniqueness of this trail.
 Vegetation studies on Grootbos Nature Reserve have recorded six plant species that are new to science!
-A number of plant species including the spectacular Erica irregularis which paints the hills pink in winter and early spring, and Aloe juddii, which escapes fire by finding refuge in a few of the rocky outcrops along the trail are found here and nowhere else in the world and, as you hike, you occasionally come across previously unnoticed individuals.
+Several plant species including the spectacular Erica irregularis which paints the hills pink in winter and early spring, and Aloe juddii, which escapes fire by finding refuge in a few of the rocky outcrops along the trail are found here and nowhere else in the world and, as you hike, you occasionally come across previously un-noticed individuals.
 Surprisingly exciting stuff!

 The trail starts at Growing the Future Sustainable Agriculture and Life Skills College on Grootbos Nature Reserve.
 Growing the Future is all about food production, growing of vegetables and fruit, beekeeping and the principles of successful animal husbandry.
-In fact the majority of fresh produce enjoyed along the trail is sourced from the project.
+In fact, most of the fresh produce enjoyed along the trail is sourced from the project.

-From Growing the Future the trail leads through coastal strandveld into the Steynsbos Milkwood forest, one of only eight milkwood forests of its type in the world, all of which are found in the Stanford-Gansbaai area.
-An island surrounded by fynbos, this small patch of forest contains trees that are many hundreds, if not thousands of years old and is refuge for a number of animals and birds not commonly seen in the fynbos.
-Thirty four bird species, including Rameron pigeon, Cape Batis, African paradise flycatcher and forest buzzard have been sighted as well as a variety of mammals including bushbuck, porcupine, honey badger and mongoose.
+From Growing the Future, the trail leads through coastal strandveld into the Steynsbos Milkwood forest, one of only eight milkwood forests of its type in the world, all of which are found in the Stanford-Gansbaai area.
+An island surrounded by fynbos, this small patch of forest contains trees that are many hundreds, if not thousands of years old and is refuge for several animals and birds not commonly seen in the fynbos.
+Thirty-four bird species, including Rameron pigeon, Cape Batis, African paradise flycatcher and forest buzzard have been sighted as well as a variety of mammals including bushbuck, porcupine, honey badger and mongoose.